Agents

 3. Have multiple generate() passes each with a distinct set of tools.

 To do this, create a solver that emulates the default tool use loop and provides additional customisation as required.
-Here is the code at the core of Inspect tool use in generate():
+For example, here is a complete solver agent that has essentially the same implementation as the default generate() function:

 # call model